Organize the products you sell into different Materials for your quotes and invoices.

 Click the Module button, and choose Configuration.

-Click the Add New Material button near the top right.
+Click the Create Item button near the top right.

-The following options are available to you when creating a Material:
+The following options are available to you when creating an Item:

-A: Title - This will be the name of your Material.
+Item Name - This will be the name of your Material Item.

-B: Code - This is the code you will use to look up your Material.
+Item Code - This is the code you will use to look up your Material Item.

-G: Tax Code - This is the default tax code applied to the Material.
+Purchase Tax Code - This is the default Purchase tax code applied to the Material.

-Once done with the steps above, your Materials are now ready to be used!
+Once done with the steps above, your Material Items are now ready to be used!
 Which brings us to the next step.

 Now that your Materials have been created, you might be wondering when it’s time to use them!
 They’re most useful when placed on top of templates or predefined work, but of course it’s a breeze to slip them into ad-hoc items as well.